I am a PhD candidate at UMD studying under Howard Lasnik, focusing in syntax and mathematical linguistics.

 A draft of my dissertation can be found here.
 This is the most complete and up-to-date presentation of this research, containing most of the major constructions, theorems, and proofs as well as linguistic applications.
 A short version is coming soon.

 My 895 can be found here.

-A significantly updated and streamlined version can be found here, though it does not explicitly describe linguistics-specific constructions.
+A streamlined version can be found here, though it does not explicitly describe linguistics-specific constructions.
 This version contains almost all of the major mathematical constructions used in the model.

 My empirical interests are centered around ECM/small clauses/ILP-SLP distinction/and categorical-thetic judgement distinction.

 As an undergraduate at NYU, I did research in case theory, concerning lexical case in Icelandic.

 I can be reached at zstone (at) umd (dot) edu.1407D Marie Mount Hall